utcompling/textgrounder/README.txt

 Madagascar = 5
 }}}

-Multiple articles should follow one directly after the other, with no blank lines.
-The article ID is currently ignored entirely.
+Multiple documents should follow one directly after the other, with no blank lines.
+The document ID is currently ignored entirely.
 There is no need for the words to be sorted by count (or in any other way); this is simply done here for ease in debugging.
 Note also that, although the code that generates word counts currently ensures that no word has a